 Microsoft Exchange, for example, has a default duplicate database setting of 7 days.
 This means if an email comes in with the same messageID and client submit time within 7 days of the original, it will delete it as a duplicate.
 Therefore the user who uses Instant Replay feature to resend an email less than 7 days old will not get the message.

 If you are using another email application you should investigate to see if you have the option to adjust this value.

-Instant Replay Feature is available only for the customers who have subscribed to the Business or Professional packages – See service packages here.
+Instant Replay Feature is available only for the customers who have subscribed to the Business, Advanced or Professional services packages – See service packages here.

 Please Note: This feature cannot be used with customers using Office 365 as a mailbox.
 This is due to how Office 365 handles duplicate message detection.

 Easy to onboard my customers from another spam filtering system.
 Very fast and haven't had any downtime in the 9 months since I have moved to Spambrella.
 When I have had to use support, responses where quick.
 I had to move all my customers from another filtering system with little notice.
 After I moved my customers I realised how bad the old solution I used was.
 Contact with Sales and Support always been professional

 The reliability of the service and the level of protection that it provides.
 My spam levels immediately dropped to near zero.

 There are almost no false positives.
 And I'm easily able to customize the level of protection with whitelists, blacklists, and sensitivity settings.
 I'm also a big fan of the antivirus and URL scanning features.